toknapp/python-sdk-upvest/README.md

 The authentication via API keys and secret allows you to perform all tenant related operations.
 Please create an API key pair within the [Upvest account management](https://login.upvest.co/).

-The default `BASE_URL` for both `AuthObjects` is 'https://api.playground.upvest.co', but feel free to adjust it, once you retrieve your live keys.
+The default `BASE_URL` for both authentication objects is 'https://api.playground.upvest.co', but feel free to adjust it, once you retrieve your live keys.
 Next, create an `UpvestTenancyAPI` object in order to authenticate your API calls:
 ```python
 from upvest.tenancy import UpvestTenancyAPI